muratk5n/thirdwave/en/README.md

 ---

 J. Oliver on \#unions.
-Oliver surely has shitlib in his audience, but still, I argue a Brit has more in-your-bones appreciation for this stuff than a regular American can ever have.
+Oliver surely has some shitlibs in his audience, but still, I argue a Brit has more in-your-bones appreciation for this stuff than a regular American can ever have.

 [[-]](https://youtu.be/Gk8dUXRpoy8)